Patricia Ryan (judge)

-Patricia Ryan is an Irish judge who has been the President of the Circuit Court since 2019.
-She was appointed to the Circuit Court in 2002 and was formerly a barrister.
+Patricia Ryan is an Irish judge who has served as President of the Circuit Court since 2019 and a Judge of the Circuit Court since July 2002.

 Early life

 Ryan attended University College Dublin and the King's Inns.
 She was called to the Irish Bar in 1984.
 She acted in cases including those involving personal injuries.

 She was appointed a vice-chairperson of the Employment Appeals Tribunal in 1998 and was re-appointed in 2001.

 Judicial career

 Circuit Court

 Ryan was nominated to the Circuit Court in June 2002 and appointed in July 2002.
 She has presided over criminal law trials involving dangerous driving, manslaughter, fraud, sexual offences, theft, harassment, health and safety law, and drugs offences.

 She sat on the Special Criminal Court.

 President of the Circuit Court

 She became the President of the Circuit Court in July 2019.

 Personal life

-Ryan married Brian Lenihan Jnr in 1997 with whom she had two children.
+Ryan married Brian Lenihan Jnr in 1987 with whom she had two children.
 Lenihan died in 2011.